EV ChargingVerified August 2, 2026

 How Much Does It Cost to Charge an EV at Home?
-(2026 Rates for All 50 States + Calculator)
+All 50 States

-Last verified: July 5, 2026.
-Electricity rates are the latest state-level EIA data (April 2026); gas price is the AAA national average for July 4, 2026.
+Last verified: August 2, 2026.
+Electricity rates are the latest state-level EIA data (May 2026); gas prices are AAA national and per-state averages retrieved the same day.
 Full sources in the methodology section.

 Calculate your exact cost